kerimoyle/libcellml-tutorials-cpp/README.md

 # libcellml-tutorials-cpp

-This repo is a submodule of tutorials in C++ for the libcellml-tutorials module
+This repository contains the source code for a set of tutorials using libCellML in C++.
+For the same tutorials in Python please see https://github.com/kerimoyle/libcellml-tutorials-python instead.